pantheon-systems/documentation/source/_docs/metrics.md

 ### Why don't I see any data, or why don't I see a full 12 months of data?
+Data is shown for dates after March 18, 2018.
 If your site is not yet on the Global CDN data will not be available.
-Sites upgraded in the last 12 months will show data following the switch.
 To upgrade, see [Pantheon Global CDN](/docs/global-cdn/).

 ### Are multiple user agents on the same originating IP address counted separately?
 Yes.
 For example, multiple devices on the same home network visiting your site would each be considered a unique visitor.